Submit Article

 What Was the Outcome?

-The High Court allowed the revision and made substantive orders on entitlement.
-It ordered that the sum of USD41,900 in the seized bank account be returned to the respondent.
-It further ordered that the remaining amount of USD611.55 be forfeited to the State.
+The High Court exercised its revisionary jurisdiction and set aside the District Judge’s refusal to adjudicate entitlement.
+It ordered that USD41,900 in the seized bank account be returned to the respondent.
+The court further ordered that the remaining USD611.55 be forfeited to the State.

 Why Does This Case Matter?